 Money plays into your investment in a variety of ways, making an impact beyond simply what kind of rent payments you will be receiving.
 Knowing what kind of cash flow will be available through rent payments is important, but so is knowing what kind of cash you are going to put up for needed improvements or routine maintenance to the building.
-Whoever is selling the rental property is doing so for a reason, so make sure that high maintenance costs isn’t one of them.
+Whoever is selling the rental property is doing so for a reason, so make sure that high maintenance costs aren’t one of the reasons.

 The value of surrounding real estate, rental or not, can influence the kind of activity you receive at your rental property.
 In areas of expensive homes, rental properties will often pull in higher rental amounts even if the property isn’t up to those standards.
-Consumers that have their heart set on a particular piece of real estate may turn to renting in the face of expensive home prices that would yield unaffordable mortgage payments.
+Consumers that have their heart set on a particular piece of real estate may turn to rent in the face of expensive home prices that would yield unaffordable mortgage payments.

 Who Are You Buying From?

-Understanding why someone is selling a rental property will go a long way towards understanding whether or not it is a good investment.
+Understanding why someone is selling a rental property will go a long way toward understanding whether or not it is a good investment.
 Property owners that live far from their rental properties often get fed up with managing a property so far away and sell out of convenience.
 These types of sellers offer great opportunities as they are often more willing to deal in order to be rid of the obligation that they have grown tired of.

 Additionally, the history of the property often reflects the history of the property owner.
-If you are dealing with a stable seller with a history of good rental ownership, it is probably that the property has been kept up to date with adequate repairs and improvements when necessary.
+If you are dealing with a stable seller with a history of good rental ownership, it is probable that the property has been kept up to date with adequate repairs and improvements when necessary.
 Ask for all improvement records available on the property to look for a history of care taken with the property.
 Those that have been taken care of well will be less likely to cause headaches later.

 What Does the Code Say?

 Older buildings are more likely to have issues with building and fire codes.
-Do research not only into the age of a particular property but also into the history of updates done in regards to building and fire codes.
+Do research not only into the age of a particular property but also into the history of updates done in regard to building and fire codes.
 Has anyone ever been out to inspect the property to ensure that is up to code with various local statutes?
 As soon as you sign on the dotted line, those obligations become yours so investigating just what issues may arise will save you from uncovering code surprises down the road.